 Learning Management System

-Students will work within the Canvas learning management system and demonstrate competency by:
+Students will work within the Canvas learning management system and will:

 Social Networking Platforms and Principles

-Students will learn principles of social networking and demonstrate competency by:
+Students will learn principles of social networking and will:

 Technology Tools and Literacy